atomone-hub/genesis/GovGen_Townhalls/Meeting2.md

 - Branding, naming and visuals (10 minutes)

-  - Discuss the name change - [proposing](https://github.com/atomone-hub/genesis/pull/108) GovNo becomes GovGen due to community feedback
+  - Discuss the name change - [proposing](https://github.com/atomone-hub/genesis/pull/108) GovGen becomes GovGen due to community feedback

   - @wnmnsr would you want to come to the townhall to discuss AtomOne branding ideas?